Welcome to the St. Nicholas Greek school of Ann Arbor.

 Greek Dance

-Greek dance practices will be starting in January.
-More info on dates and times will be coming soon.
-If you are interested in participating for Greek dance please contact Ms. Athina Res at [email protected] or Mrs. Cleo Mihalopoulos at [email protected]
+If you would like to sign up for youth Greek school dance classes please contact Ms. Athina Res at [email protected] or Mrs. Cleo Mihalopoulos at [email protected]

-Greek dance practices will be starting in January.
-More info on dates and times will be coming soon.
-If you are interested in participating for Greek dance please contact Ms. Athina Res at [email protected] or Mrs. Cleo Mihalopoulos at [email protected]
+If you would like to sign up for youth Greek school dance classes please contact Ms. Athina Res at [email protected] or Mrs. Cleo Mihalopoulos at [email protected]

 Contact Us

-For any questions on the Greek school program, class structure, enrollment, tuition, available classes or if you would to help out with substitute teaching or teaching a new Greek language class, please reach out to Mr. Antony (Tony) Mihalopoulos at [email protected] or 248-417-5058.
+For any questions on the Greek school program, class structure, enrollment, tuition, available classes or if you would to help out with substitute teaching or teaching a new Greek language class, please reach out to Mr. Tony Mihalopoulos at [email protected].

-For any questions on the Greek school program, class structure, enrollment, tuition, available classes or if you would to help out with substitute teaching or teaching a new Greek language class, please reach out to Mr. Antony (Tony) Mihalopoulos at [email protected] or 248-417-5058.
+For any questions on the Greek school program, class structure, enrollment, tuition, available classes or if you would to help out with substitute teaching or teaching a new Greek language class, please reach out to Mr. Tony Mihalopoulos at [email protected].

 © 2024